Grassroots lobbying: Social media

 The trend of the past decade has been the use of social media outlets to reach people across the globe.
 Social media are by nature grassroots organizers.
 They provide a way for communities, not only to interact, but to form around topics.
 Implementing social media tactics in grassroots lobbying would provide a much broader outreach and would allow activists to not only inform but interact with various people about their cause.

 Some advocates are now using social media to reduce the cost of traditional campaigns, and to more precisely target public officials with political messages.

+An example of the use of social media as a tool of grassroots lobbying is in the Black Lives Matter movement.
+Social media created platforms for broad discourse that allowed for the information sharing of both policy issues and solutions as well as mobilization.
+In interviews conducted by Mundt and Ross, social media administrators for BLM groups emphasized the importance of promoting action plans for members on social media to achieve concrete results.
+These action plans include grassroots lobbying in the form of directly contacting legislators about policy reform.

+Another example is Urban Legend, a Virginia-based startup launched in 2020 by former Trump administration staffers that recruited social media influencers including makeup artists, Nascar drivers, home improvement gurus, mommy bloggers, NFL athletes and Olympians.

 Mass movements

 By mobilizing the group that the lobby has built, this puts pressure on the legislature to listen and take notice of what concerns they may have.
 These tactics are used after the lobbying group gains a portion of the publics trust and support through speaking out in crowded areas, passing out flyers and even campaigning through web and television outlets.
 More recently, due to the potential of other modern communication devices, grassroots lobbying is expected to only increase as a form of shaping public opinion.

+In India, examples of successful mass movements include the Mazdoor Kisan Shakti Sangathan's campaign to introduce the 2005 Right to Information Act and Anna Hazare's anti-corruption campaign to introduce the 2011 Lokpal Bill.